 - Drizzle the cooled cake with Caramel Glaze.
 Slice and serve.

 - In a small saucepan, melt butter over medium-low heat.
 Add brown sugar.
 Lower the heat to low and cook for about 1-2 minutes, stirring constantly.
 Stir in 1 tablespoon of milk and cook until sugar dissolves.

 - Remove from the heat and whisk in the powdered sugar and the remaining 1 tablespoon of milk until smooth.
 If the glaze is too thick, add milk by 1/2 teaspoon.

 - Shredding Apples: I recommend a box-grater or food-processor with a shredding attachment.
 Apples will turn slightly brown after you shred them.
 If you like you can drizzle the apples with fresh lemon juice to prevent browning.
-Also, apples are high in water content so they will release moisture after you shred them.
+Also, apples are high in water content so they will release some liquid after you shred them.
 Do not drain those juices.
-Simply toss the juices with the shredded apples before adding to the pan.
+Toss with the shredded apples before adding to cake.

 - Overbaking: My cake usually takes about 55-57 minutes to bake.
 I would start checking for doneness around 55 minutes.
 A toothpick inserted in the middle of the cake should come out clean.
 Some crumbs are okay.

 - Leftovers: Cover and store leftover cake at room temperature for 1 day or in the refrigerator for up to 1 week.

 - Substitute for Semolina Flour: I can’t guarantee results if you make substitutions.
 For best results, follow the recipe as written.
 With that being said, I did test this cake with all-purpose flour.
 It gives the cake a slightly different texture.
 I used 1 3/4 cups of all-purpose flour in place of semolina flour.